-Cybersecurity spending have continued moving upward trend over the past several years.
+Cybersecurity spending has continued moving upward trend over the past several years.
 Just last year, budgets increased 12.4%.
 In 2020, Gartner expects a more modest increase of 2.4% ending at $123 billion in IT security spending for the year overall.
 So who really benefits from the increased spending?
 It certainly hasn’t been the customer.
-Economic breach damage currently worse than ever.
+Economic breach damage is currently worse than ever.
 By next year, cyber damage on the global economy is expected to reach $6 trillion annually according to Cyber Security Ventures.
 To put that into perspective, that’s more than the GDP of Germany and the United Kingdom combined.
 Alarming damage.

 But what really happens when there’s a breach that the expensive detection tools missed?
 The unacceptable answer is that they’ll sell you yet another layer that costs more.
 Those same vendors who sold you their AV will come back with their NGAV, and then EDR, MDR.
 Now it’s XDR.
 More telemetry, more noise, more complexity, more to buy.
-Yet the number and impact of business-interruptive attacks continues to climb year over year.
+Yet the number and impact of business-interruptive attacks continue to climb year over year.
 Where does it end?

 Although the COVID-19 pandemic has slowed the overall economy, the fact that stock and earning results are up for the big herd cyber security companies means that more organizations are simply spending more money on more tools to protect themselves.
 This is good news for the vendor community, which has seen incredible growth overall as more organizations pay closer attention to their security.
 Ideally, an increase in IT security spending should mean a corresponding reduction in the risk of experiencing a damaging cyberattack.
 More money spent, more security - right?
 Wrong.
 That corresponding risk reduction has yet to materialize.
 The daily news we read about significant breaches is relentless.
 To calm those fears, the same over-promising sales rep will be trying to sell you yet another noise rattle module with XDR.